Financing a Palliative Care Program

 The basics of health care payment.

-US health insurance and what it means for palliative care.
-Center to Advance Palliative Care, 2019.
+Monograph introducing U.S. health insurance with a focus on Medicare and what it means for palliative care.

-Introduction to value-based payment and its implications for palliative care.
-Center to Advance Palliative Care, 2019.
+Monograph introducing value-based payment and its implications for palliative care.

 Ways to Pay for the Palliative Care Program